 Applications for Summer '19 will open February 1, 2019.

 Our Reading Instruction program is offered through the University Extension department.
-Candidates interested in this program will be required to complete BOTH the University Extension Application and the Department application.
+Candidates interested in this program will be required to complete BOTH the University Application (Cal State Apply) and the Department application.

 These six (6) courses for 14 units are required for both the Reading and Literacy Added Authorization and the M.S. in Reading and Literacy: